istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

 ### Configure the application to use the new version of the service

 The Bookinfo application can use multiple versions of each service.
-Istio requires you to define service subsets for each version.
+Istio requires you to define a service subset for each version.
 You must also define the load balancing policy for each subset.
 To define the subsets and their load balancing policies, you must create appropriate destination rules.

 1. Create the appropriate destination rules: